niu-haoran/vlm-privacy/README.md

 # Identity Ecosystem Graph Construction and Risk Calculation
 ### Below shows an example connection of PII related attributes in the Identity Ecosystem Graph
 ![An example of an Identity Ecosystem Graph](ecosystem-graph.png "Identity Ecosystem Graph")
+### There are two ways for risk calculation: The PageRank Algorithm, and the E-HITS (edge weight hyperlink-induced topic search) Algorithm.